Sorry, you need to enable JavaScript to visit this website.

 Educators support in entrepreneurship education

 The Institute of the Republic of Slovenia for Vocational Education and Training implemented the 'Opening Doors' project (Vrata odpiram sam), co-funded by the European Structural Funds and the state budget.
-This project involved the development of teaching materials.
+This project involved the development of teaching materials for introducing entrepreneurship into schools.